do-mpc/do-mpc/documentation/source/overview.rst

 **********

 We suggest you start by skimming over the selected examples below to get an first impression of the above mentionned features.
-A great further read for interested viewers is the `getting started`_ page, where we show how to setup "**do mpc**" for the robust control task of a triple-mass-spring system.
+A great further read for interested viewers is the `getting started`_ page, where we show how to setup "**do-mpc**" for the robust control task of a triple-mass-spring system.

 .. _getting started: getting_started.ipynb